danovity/typescript-lunch-and-learn/README.md

   ##### Rule of Thumb When Using Type Aliases vs Interface
   [Advanced Types · TypeScript](https://www.typescriptlang.org/docs/handbook/advanced-types.html)

-  1. Because[an ideal property of software is being open to extension](https://en.wikipedia.org/wiki/Open/closed_principle), you should always use an interface over a type alias if possible.
+  1. Because [an ideal property of software is being open to extension](https://en.wikipedia.org/wiki/Open/closed_principle), you should always use an interface over a type alias if possible.
   2. On the other hand, if you can’t express some shape with an interface and you need to use a union or tuple type, type aliases are usually the way to go.